 Are Bedside Commodes Covered By Medicare?

-Yes, with the correct paperwork, documentation, and an order from your doctor, bedside commodes are a covered item under Medicare.
+Yes, with the correct paperwork, documentation, and an order from your doctor, some of the popular bedside commodes are a covered item under Medicare.

 Bedside commodes are sometimes necessary to make life easier.
 They shorten the distance you have to go to use the bathroom.
-So, they might prevent an accident if you are dealing with incontinence as a senior.
-They definitely make your trip to the bathroom shorter.
+So, they might prevent an accident if you can’t walk to the toilet safely or in time.

-Do you have another potty chair that you recommend?
+Do you have another commode chair that you recommend?
 Do you have a question I haven’t answered?
 Tell me about it in the comments below!